24/7 Crisis Line: 1-800.600.SAFE (7233)

 Truth: Relationship abuse can happen to anyone, no matter what race, religion, income status, gender, or sexual orientation you identify with.

-FACT: 1 in 4 teens who have been in a serious relationship say their boyfriend or girlfriend has tried to prevent them from spending time with friends or family; the same number have been pressured to only spend time with their partner.*
+Fact: 1 in 4 teens who have been in a serious relationship say their boyfriend or girlfriend has tried to prevent them from spending time with friends or family; the same number have been pressured to only spend time with their partner.*

 Isolation from friends and family is a warning sign of an abusive partner.
 Someone who wants to control you tries to take away your friends so that you have no support and feel more dependent on him or her.